 As a final point, you may wish to consider tax efficient investments.
 Here are a few tax reducing investments that you could make:

 – Venture Capital Trusts (VCT)

 Where making such investments are appropriate to your circumstances you could get up to 50% Income Tax relief on the investment made (SEIS) as well as the benefit of tax-free gains and the possible use of Capital Gains Tax deferral relief if you have sold other investments in the correct time period.

-Like with pension planning, speaking with an independent financial advisor ahead of taking any investment steps is recommended.
+Like with pension planning, speaking with an Independent Financial Adviser ahead of taking any investment steps is recommended.

 Contact us for assistance with your personal finances before the end of the tax year.

 The content of this article is for information only and does not constitute formal financial advice.
 This material is for general information only and does not constitute investment, tax, legal or other forms of advice.
 You should not rely on this information to make, or refrain from making any decisions.
 Always obtain independent, professional advice for your own particular situation.

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.

 You can unsubscribe from our email communications at any time by emailing firstname.lastname@example.org or by clicking the 'unsubscribe' link found on all our email newsletters and event invitations.